 - ¼ teaspoon cinnamon

-- 2 teaspoons stevia sugar blend or 2 Tablespoons or sugar
+- 2 teaspoons Stevia Blend or 2 Tablespoons or sugar

 - Add all of the ingredients (prepared as indicated) to a food processor and blend on low until smooth, about 1 minute.